Excellent build quality and design are let down by average performance and a weak battery.

 Compared to that of the Surface Pro, the keyboard dock you get with the Switch 7 is far roomier (although, since the Switch 7 is bigger, you’d expect it to be).

 It’s generally easy to type on, too.
 Although the keys exhibit a slight wobble in places, they snap back nicely and – thanks to the heavy kickstand – you can confidently hammer away at reviews, reports, articles, or whatever you’re working on and you won’t see the Acer Switch 7 slowly get shunted across your desk.
+Even though there’s barely any travel, the angle of the dock creates an illusion of depth.

 I don’t like the fact that the arrow keys are both tiny and tucked away with the Home/Page Up and Page Down/End keys immediately above the left and right arrow keys.
 It’s far too easy to hit the wrong key here.